Shubham2194/cronjob-k8s/README.md

 ![image](https://github.com/user-attachments/assets/fa11906b-f400-4254-b0d0-a05e49a7de25)

 Step 2:
-Note down the commands you Would like to run with the cronjob and the schedule timimngs i.e making backups, creating reports, sending emails, cleanup tasks etc
+Note down the commands you would like to run with the cronjob and the schedule timings i.e making backups, creating reports, sending emails, cleanup tasks etc

-(Our SCENERIO for this POC : i am going to clone my repo with cronjob and run my bash script present in my repository at 9AM IST everyday)
+(Our SCENARIO for this POC : i am going to clone my repo with cronjob and run my bash script present in my repository at 9AM IST everyday)

 Create a file and the paste the below content.
 ```sh